ysuovnii/ModiBird/README.md

 ## ⚠️ Important Note

 > ✅ This game **only runs properly when the project folder is opened in Visual Studio Code (VS Code)** or any terminal where the working directory is set to the game folder.

+Create a folder named Elements in the project directory and move all PNG image files into it.
+This folder is required for loading game assets like backgrounds, sprites, and UI elements.

 Running the file directly from outside the folder (e.g. by double-clicking `main.py`) or from online IDEs **will cause asset-loading errors**.